-- 9.4.1 Whether or not the Adjudication Tribunal convenes a pre-hearing conference, it will set a date for commencement of the hearing which is: - .1 not later than 120 days after the date of the CAC Decision, and - .2 not later than 90 days after the referral of the Complaint to the Disciplinary Panel. - 9.4.2 The Chairperson of the Adjudication Tribunal may, after consulting with the parties, extend the period referred to in paragraph 9.4.1 of this Handbook.
+- 9.4.1 Whether or not the Adjudication Tribunal convenes a pre-hearing conference, it will set a date for commencement of the hearing which is: - .1 not later than 120 days after the date of the CAC Decision, and - .2 not later than 90 days after the referral of the Complaint to the Disciplinary Panel. - 9.4.2 The Chairperson of the Adjudication Tribunal may, where the Respondent and the Board agree, extend the period referred to in paragraph 9.4.1 of this Handbook.
 An Order extending the time period should be made before the expiry of the time period set out in that paragraph.